 The manuscript submission site for PAIN Reports is www.editorialmanager.com/painreports.
 The site contains instructions and advice on how to use the system, guidance on submitting electronic art, and supporting documentation.

 The journal has incorporated a new feature, the PAIN Reports Journal Club, which encourages trainees in pain research to comment on a recently published article to enhance readers’ understanding by evaluating it critically, placing it in context, and suggesting further lines of inquiry.

 On behalf of the Section Editors of PAIN Reports, and as Editor-in-Chief of the journal, I wish to acknowledge and thank all of the reviewers who have given of their time and expertise to review articles for this new journal.

 Reviewing is an invaluable task, one that greatly contributes to the journal’s academic standing and to its place in the world of pain research.
 This is especially important for a new journal as it struggles to establish itself in a very competitive environment.
-By the end of this year, reviewers will have provided opinions on more than 100 manuscripts submitted to the journal, as well as many revisions.

 We are also grateful to all authors who choose PAIN Reports to publish their basic and clinical research findings.